YusafS94/YusafS94/README.md

 -->

 <img src="banner.png">
-- 🔭 Working on a university assignment revolving around PHP and SQL
+- 🔭 Working on a Front-End mobile MMA app
 - <br>
-- 🌱 I’m currently learning responsive web design and vanilla JavaScript
+- 🌱 I’m currently learning Node JS, API development using Express and Axios, and React
 - <br>
 - 👯 Looking to collaborate on anything fun, especially if it involves 3D/three.js
 - <br>